 Alicante is a city and port in Spain on the Costa Blanca, so the beach is a very good idea!
 There is a great facility in the sea for the kids, see the end of our film.
 You are also just a tram ride from Benidorm if you are missing the UK already.
-Alicante has a long sea front walk between palms which has 6.5 marble tiles.
+Alicante has a long seafront walk between palms which has 6.5 marble tiles.
 It is a famous evening promenade, but you will do it during the day with stalls and sellers.
-At the end if you turn right there is a great church if you like churches, our Lady Of Grace.
+At the end of the promenade, if you turn right there is a great church if you like churches, our Lady Of Grace.
 The streets around the Ayuntamiento, a plaza area have many restaurants, tapas bars and cafés.
 This is a place to walk and relax and do very little in the sun, except drink and eat some very nice ice cream.

-One of the local trips on offer is a 2 hour walking, drinking and eating tour with a guide, which can be done exclusively at a cost, or there are group walking tour that come in around £30 which include: Santa Barbara Castle, elevator, co-Cathedral, City Hall and the historical city center.
-Afternoon tours co-cathedral and city hall closed).
+Works by artists including Dali, Miro and Picasso are on show at the Museo de Arte Siglo and there is also an archaeological museum.
+There is a Dali statue in City Hall which is free to look at and features in our film.
+So, what is there to do in Alicante, well quite a lot for the adventurous.Alicante Walking Tour.
+One of the local trips on offer is a 2-hour walking, drinking and eating tour with a guide, which can be done exclusively at a cost, or there are group walking tours that come in around £30 which include: Santa Barbara Castle, elevator, Cathedral, City Hall and the historical city centre.
+Afternoon tours find the Cathedral and City Hall closed).
 These tours are many and seem to leave every hour.
-See our advert for City Guides or book on board ship.
+See our advert for City Guides or book onboard ship.

+Alicante Segway Tour.
 There is a Segway Tour of the city with is around £30 – £35.
 Day and sunset tours are offered.
 It is with a guide so you will get to see much the same as the walking tour but with less effort and stopping.
 See our Alicante guides adverts they will introduce you to what the city has to offer.
 Please book your next cruise through Doris Visits using our links.